Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 :raw-latex:`\includegraphics[scale=0.6]{xkcd-sandwich.png}`

 Some space on disk will be needed.
-300 megabytes should be enough for the full Sim-Diasca install by itself, but, depending on your use, generated data (ex: frames for simulation videos, plots of simulation results) could need *a lot* more additional space.
+300 megabytes should be enough for the full Sim-Diasca install by itself, but, depending on your use, generated data (e.g. frames for simulation videos, plots of simulation results) could need *a lot* more additional space.

 Finally, in all cases, i.e. even in the context of simulations to be run on a single machine (rather than in a distributed mode), the network configuration (on all hosts involved) must be adequate (notably so that any switch to a distributed mode of operation is as painless as possible).